dereknovak/JS225-LS/study_guide.md

 ## IIFEs

-- **Immediately Invoked Function Expressions** (IIFEs) are functions that are immediately invoked upon defintion, allowing an isolated scope containing variables and functions to be made and executed without fear of polluting the global scope.
+- **Immediately Invoked Function Expressions** (IIFEs) are functions that are immediately invoked upon defintion, allowing an isolated scope containing variables and functions to be made and executed without polluting the global scope.
 - IIFEs can only be invoked using a function expression.

 ```js